-That’s because a fabric’s structure, shape, and chemistry—such as whether it’s hydrophilic (water loving) or hydrophobic (water resisting )—can play a role in how defined your curl pattern pops or how strong your hair shaft remains.
+That’s because a fabric’s structure, shape, and chemistry—such as whether it’s hydrophilic (water-loving) or hydrophobic (water-resisting )—can play a role in how defined your curl pattern pops or how strong your hair shaft remains.
 Exactly how much a difference can the fabrics make when it comes to maximizing hair health?
-Ahead, we talk to dermatologists, hairstylists and fabric engineers to find out.
+Ahead, we talk to dermatologists, hairstylists, and fabric engineers to find out.
 Their answers will have you bypassing bathroom shelves for once.
-Because as it turns out, the best tool in your hair care arsenal may be hiding in your laundry hamper instead.
+Because as it turns out, the best fabrics for healthier hair may be hiding in your laundry hamper instead.

-There’s been lots of fuss about silk being the best pillowcase material to sleep on for smooth cuticles and nurtured hair — and according to our experts, the hype is real.
-That’s because silk (a natural microfiber), polyethylene terephthalate (PET) or nylon can be made into very smooth woven fabrics, such as satins, as Margaret W. Frey, Ph.D., professor in fiber science and apparel design at Cornell University, points out.
-“These fabrics have very low surface friction, so they would be unlikely to break hair.” she says.
+There’s been lots of fuss about silk being the best pillowcase material to sleep on for smooth cuticles and nurtured hair.
+According to our experts, the hype is real.
+That’s because silk (a natural microfiber), polyethylene terephthalate (PET), or nylon can be made into very smooth woven fabrics, such as satins, as Margaret W. Frey, Ph.D., professor in fiber science and apparel design at Cornell University, points out.
+“These fabrics have very low surface friction, so they would be unlikely to break hair,” she says.

-While silks and satins can bring out the best in more textured hair types — or even help prolong a blowout, according to hair stylist Vickie Vidov, owner of the salon Vidov West New York — cotton’s moisture-capturing abilities may be just the thing for others.
+While silks and satins can bring out the best in more textured hair types, according to hairstylist Vickie Vidov, owner of the salon Vidov West New York, cotton’s moisture-capturing abilities may be just the thing for others.
 As Wallace notes, those with straight or wavier hair may better benefit from cotton’s moisture-wicking properties.
-“This hair type tends to produce a lot more oil — and at a much faster rate,” he says.
+“This hair type tends to produce a lot more oil and at a much faster rate,” he says.
 “Cotton will help to absorb some of that oil so you don’t have to shampoo as often.”